tonyspiro/grunt-html5-boilerplate/README.md

 ##Getting Started

-Run either of the following commands:
+Clone the repo, cd into it and run either of the following commands:
 ```
 grunt
 grunt watch